jbmiller10/CaptionFusionator/README.md

 ## Example Usage

-You can run this project by executing the `run.sh` (linux) or `run.ps1` (Windoes) script with your desired options.
+You can run this project by executing the `run.sh` (linux) or `run.ps1` (Windows) script with your desired options.
 Here's an example command that utilizes multiple models and summarizes with a llama-derived model:

 #### Linux
 ```bash